-- A. Consistent with section 604(e)(1) of the Charter, the city shall allocate a sufficient budget for the OIG to perform its functions and duties. - B. All OIG staff shall be civil service employees in accordance with section 604(e)(7) and article IX of the Charter. - C. The Inspector General shall be subject to a background check as described in section 2.45.060, above, before hiring except that the results of the background check shall be submitted only to the Commission. - D. Any reports, plans, audits, reviews and recommendations generated by the OIG shall not disclose information in violation of state and local law regarding confidentiality or privilege, including but not limited to California Penal Code section 832.7.
+- A. The city shall allocate a sufficient budget for the OIG to perform its functions and duties. - B. All OIG staff shall be civil service employees in accordance with section 604(e)(7) and article IX of the Charter. - C. The Inspector General shall be subject to a background check as described in section 2.45.060, above, before hiring except that the results of the background check shall be submitted only to the Commission. - D. Any reports, plans, audits, reviews and recommendations generated by the OIG shall not disclose information in violation of state and local law regarding confidentiality or privilege, including but not limited to California Penal Code section 832.7.